 Death Note’s defence however initially holds up because Adam Wingard has explicitly transported the original manga and anime into an American context by setting it in Seattle.
 On the surface, I have no issue with doing something like that because it assumes that translation will take place and it is potentially a fertile ground for creativity.
 I think of how Hayao Miyazaki’s Ponyo works as a uniquely Japanese take on the Danish story of “The Little Mermaid” or of how The Birdcage added new energy to the original French play La Cage Aux Folles by changing the setting to South Beach, Miami.
 There has to be a place for telling a story in a completely different context and so it is at least more understandable that the Japanese Light Yagami becomes the White American Light Turner.
 However having survived that initial accusation of whitecasting, the larger problem Wingard’s film has is that his setting isn’t even an accurate reflection of the story he’s trying to tell.
 It is perhaps more galling and unacceptable that Death Note is set in a supposed Seattle that has no Asian Americans anywhere in it, even though Seattle has one of the largest Asian populations in America.
 The only major significant minority character is that of L, who has been recast as a black man who is inexplicably based in Japan.
 So while Wingard has changed the setting, it is clear that Wingard vision of America is basically of a White America.
 This is more problematic than any accusation of whitecasting, but unfortunately it is also much more typical (another reminder to casting directors that 1 in 4 Americans are not White).

 But amazingly, despite the highly problematic issues of whitecasting in both of these train wrecks, they don’t come close to being the most egregious errors they commit.
-Instead the sins they commit read more like a manual about how not to adapt a movie:
+Instead they break the cardinal sins of how to adapt a movie:

 1. Don’t Forget What Makes The Original Special: